LuisaGroup/LuisaCompute/README.md

 };
 ```

 > ⚠️ The `LUISA_STRUCT` may only be used in the global namespace.
 The C++ structure to be exported may only contain scalar, vector, matrix, array, and other already exported structure types.
+The alignment of the *whole* structure specified with `alignas` will be reflected but must be under 16B; member alignments specified with `alignas` are not supported.

 ### Built-in Functions